 The Sub-Investment Manager believes that sustainability helps to drive financial value.
 The ability to create financial value is impacted by the health of the natural environment and the strength of the social infrastructure in communities.
 As such, the Sub-Investment Manager believes that sustainability risk analysis is integral to understanding the true value of an investment.
 The Sub-Investment Manager is committed to sustainable investing and integrates sustainability risks into the investment process.
 It operates under a Global Sustainability Risk Consideration Policy.
 The Investment Manager believes that sustainable investing will lead to better long-term investment outcomes.
 However, there is no guarantee that sustainable investing will ensure better returns in the longer term.
-In particular, by limiting the range of investable assets, the Sub-Investment Manager may forego the opportunity to invest in an investment which it otherwise believes likely to outperform over time.
-However, overall, the Sub-Investment Manager considers that the integration of sustainability risks in the decision making process is an important element in determining long term performance outcomes and is an effective risk mitigation technique.
+In particular, by limiting the range of investable assets, the Sub-Investment Manager may forego the opportunity to invest in an investment Manager considers that the integration of sustainability risks in the decision making process is an important element in determining long term performance outcomes and is an effective risk mitigation technique.